 The Company's policy is to substantially hedge its inventory position, net of open sale and purchase commitments that is subject to price risk.
 The Company regularly enters into precious metals commodity forward and futures contracts with major financial institutions to hedge price changes that would cause changes in the value of its physical metals positions and purchase commitments and sale commitments.
 The Company has access to all of the precious metals markets, allowing it to place hedges.
-However, the Company also maintains relationships with major market makers in every major precious metals dealing center.
+The Company also maintains relationships with major market makers in every major precious metals dealing center.

 The Company enters into these derivative transactions solely for the purpose of hedging our inventory holding risk, and not for speculative market purposes.
 Due to the nature of the Company's global hedging strategy, the Company is not using hedge accounting as defined under Topic 815 of the ASC, whereby the gains or losses would be deferred and included as a component of other comprehensive income.
 Instead, gains or losses resulting from the Company's futures and forward contracts and open sale and purchase commitments are reported as unrealized gains or losses on commodity contracts (a component of cost of sales) with the related unrealized amounts due from or to counterparties reflected as a derivative asset or liability (a component of receivables or payables).

 Gains or losses resulting from the termination of hedge contracts are reported as realized gains or losses on commodity contracts.
-Net gains (losses) on derivative instruments in the condensed consolidated statements of income totaled \$(28.2) million and \$7.6 million for the three months ended December 31, 2014 and 2013, respectively.
+Net gains (losses) on derivative instruments in the condensed consolidated statements of income totaled (10.3) million and (21.1) million for the three months ended March 31, 2015 and 2014, respectively.
+Net gains (losses) on derivative instruments in the condensed consolidated statements of income totaled (44.8) million and (31.1) million for the nine months ended March 31, 2015 and 2014, respectively.